Welcome to the "People's University"

-Our mission is to steward and interpret natural and cultural collections through exhibits, education, and research to inspire people of all ages and cultures to enjoy the natural world, in order to better understand themselves and the world.
+Our mission is to steward and interpret natural and cultural collections through exhibits, education and research to inspire people of all ages and cultures to enjoy the natural world, in order to better understand themselves and the world.
 The Museum of Natural History is Rhode Island's only natural history museum and is home to the state's only public planetarium.
-For more than a century the Museum has served as a unique educational, scientific, and cultural resource by offering exciting exhibitions, workshops and presentations that provide ways for children and families to learn about our world and its people.
+For more than a century the museum has served as a unique educational, scientific and cultural resource by offering exciting exhibitions and programming that provide ways for children and families to learn about our world and its people.
 Click here to download a map of Roger Williams Park.

 RWP Museum of Natural History and Planetarium Location

-The Museum is open every day from 10:00am until 4:00pm, with last admission at 3:30pm.
-The Museum is closed 10:00am to 12:30pm, the first Monday of every month, October through June for our monthly Homeschool Adventures programming.
+The museum is open every day from 10:00am to 4:00pm, with last admission at 3:30pm.
+The museum is closed 10:00am to 1:00pm the first Monday of every month, October through March, for our monthly Homeschool Adventures programming.
 Please note: No food or drink are permitted in the museum and planetarium, this includes the museum's lobby and entryway.

-Museum admission is $2 (Free for children under 4 years old.)
+Museum admission is $2 per person.
+Children under age 4 are free.